Youtube Facebook Twitter Instagram

 The Food Act 2006 enables an operator of a mobile food vehicle to take the vehicle into any Local Government in Queensland and operate under the one licence.
 The Local Government in which the van operates may inspect the vehicle and take action against the operator if required.

-If you wish to operate your mobile food vehicle or cart by the side of the road or on the footpath or in any other local government controlled area, you may need to apply for an approval under Council’s Local Law.
+If you wish to operate your mobile food vehicle or cart by the side of the road or on the footpath or in any other local government-controlled area, you may need to apply for approval under Council’s Local Law.
 No 1 (Administration).
 For more information, phone Council on 131 872.

 If you are planning to sublease an existing licensed kitchen, you still need to apply and hold a separate food business licence.

 Caterers are required to submit a food safety program to Council for accreditation.
 Further information on food safety programs can be found in this guide.

 If you are unsure of how you plan to operate your catering business, you may wish to speak with a Council officer.
 To arrange a time for a meeting please contact Council on 131 872.

 On-site catering refers to preparing and serving food that has the potential to be hazardous to consumers at the premises where the food business is carried out.